lesovsky/pgscv/README.md

 - exposes metrics through the HTTP `/metrics` endpoint in [Prometheus metrics exposition format](https://prometheus.io/docs/concepts/data_model/).

 ### Features
-- **Supported services:** PostgreSQL, Pgbouncer, Patroni, metrics of operating system.
+- **Supported services:** PostgreSQL, Pgbouncer and metrics of operating system.
 - **TLS and authentication**. `/metrics` endpoint could be protected with basic authentication and TLS.
 - **Collecting metrics from multiple services**. pgSCV can collect metrics from many databases instances.
 - **Services auto-discovery**. pgSCV can automatically discover Postgres and other Postgres-ecosystem services and